Covid-19 Related Pupil Absence

 Throughout the UK Government response phases to Novel Coronavirus (COVID-19) the school will work closely with relevant authorities to make decisions which are in the interests of the all members of the community.
 However, to support the safety, wellbeing and continued learning of students the school asks that all families:

-- Sign up to the school Twitter account @sjhsnewport to be able to access relevant information in the eventuality of a partial/full closure
+- Sign up to the school Twitter account @sjhsnewport to be able to access relevant information

 - Ensure that the school has the correct email address in order to maintain communication throughout the process